RocketCommunicationsInc/astro-uxds/_content/components/slider.md

 # Slider

-A Slider allows users to choose from a range of continuous and discrete values.
-The Slider displays the range of possible values and the Slider’s indicator displays the current value.
+A Slider allows users to choose from a range of continuous and discrete values arranged from small to large.
+The Slider track displays the range of possible values and the Slider’s indicator displays the current value.

 ::: note
 To achieve the split color element in the slider, a small amount of JavaScript is needed.
 Refer to slider documentation in the Git repository for more information.